raindrum/citeurl/docs_source/template-yamls.md

         sub: ['[()]', '']
 ```

-If this template is given the citation, "42 usc 1988", the `name builder` will use the title and section numbers to write "42 U.S.C. § 1983".
+If this template is given the citation, "42 usc 1988", the `name builder` will use the title and section numbers to write "42 U.S.C. § 1988".
 The '{subsection}' part is omitted because the citation has no subsection.
 Likewise, the `URL builder` will make [this URL](https://www.law.cornell.edu/uscode/text/42/1988), ignoring the blank token and the edits that rely on it.

-Given the citation "29 USC § 158(b)(4)", however, the `URL builder` will take the subsection and subject it to two edits, first to change it from '(b)(4)' to '(b_4)', and then to change that to 'b_4'.
-Having done that, it can fill in the '#{subsection}' part, and create [this URL](https://www.law.cornell.edu/uscode/text/29/158#b_4).
+Given the citation "29 USC § 158(b)(4)", however, the `URL builder` will take the subsection and subject it to two `edits`, first to change it from '(b)(4)' to '(b_4)', and then to change that to 'b_4'.
+Having done that, it can fill in the '#{subsection}' part, and append it to the first part to make [this URL](https://www.law.cornell.edu/uscode/text/29/158#b_4).

 ## Miscellaneous